sudoahmed/sudoahmed/README.md

 - 📫 How to reach me **sudoahmed2001@gmail.com**

 - ⚡ Fun fact **I think programming is addictive and I can't live without doing with for more than week.
-I get withdrawal symptoms of xD**
+I get withdrawal symptoms of it xD**

 <h3 align="left">Connect with me:</h3>
 <p align="left">